DAGWorks-Inc/hamilton/docs/integrations/ibis/index.md

 ![ibis_full_viz](ibis_plan.png)

 ### Working across rows with user-defined functions (UDFs)
 Hamilton and most backends are designed to work primarily on tables and columns, but sometimes you'd like to operate over a row (think of `pd.DataFrame.apply()`).
 However, pivoting tables is costly and manually iterating over rows to collect values and create a new column is quickly inconvenient.
-With [using scalar user-defined functions (UDFs)](https://ibis-project.org/reference/scalar-udfs), Ibis makes it to execute arbitrary Python code on rows directly on the backend.
+By [using scalar user-defined functions (UDFs)](https://ibis-project.org/reference/scalar-udfs), Ibis makes it possible to execute arbitrary Python code on rows directly on the backend.

 ``` {note}
 Using `@ibis.udf.scalar.python` creates a non-vectorized function that iterates row-by-row.
 See [the docs](https://ibis-project.org/reference/scalar-udfs) to use backend-specific UDFs with `@ibis.udf.scalar.builtin` and create vectorized scalar UDFs.